PlaintextGroup/oss-virtual-incubator/README.md

 Other ways to get involved:
 1. **Sign up** [on this form][email_form] if you're interested in receiving updates and more information on how to apply for the Incubator or
-1. **Find a time** to meet with our staff [here](https://meetings.hubspot.com/ashwin33) if you want to discuss any questions or specific ideas.
+2. **Find a time** to meet with our staff [here](https://meetings.hubspot.com/ashwin33) if you want to discuss any questions or specific ideas.

-## 3. Get or give feedback
+3. **Discuss** by giving feedback on existing proposals, or asking questions, through [GitHub Discussions](https://github.com/PlaintextGroup/oss-virtual-incubator/discussions).

-By sharing the proposals publicly on this GitHub repository, we hope this will allow you to get feedback on your proposals, give feedback on / learn from other proposals, and collectively refine and fine-tune the proposals based on feedback.
-You can use [GitHub Discussions](https://github.com/PlaintextGroup/oss-virtual-incubator/discussions) to organize these discussions.
+4. **Find a time** to meet with our staff [here](https://meetings.hubspot.com/ashwin33) if you want to discuss any questions or specific ideas.

-## 4. Next steps after submitting
+## 3. Next steps after submitting

 Proposals are currently reviewed on a rolling basis.
 Once you submit it as a PR, expect the following steps after submitting:
 - Within a week, we will conduct an initial review of your PR and ask some initial questions / feedback.